briannemcgrath/WSAA-coursework/assignments/README.md

 File: [Github Script File](assignment04-github.py)

 This script:
-- Authenticates to GitHub using our tokem from `config.py`.
+- Authenticates to GitHub using our token from `config.py`.
 - Lists repository contents to confirm file path.
 - Retrieves `assignments/assignments04-andrew.txt`.
-- Replaces all instances of "Andrew! with "Bree".
+- Replaces all instances of "Andrew with "Bree".
 - Commits and pushes the changes back to the repository.

 #### Usage: